calimarkus/JDDroppableView/readme.md

 DroppableView
 ---------------

 A `DroppableView` represents a single draggable View.
-You may use it as a base class for the views, that you need to be draggable in your project.
-Currently it is built, to be used within a scrollView.
-But this could easily be changed.
+You may use it as a base class for any view, that you need to be draggable in your project.
+You can even use it to drag something out of a scrollview, as you can seen in the example project.

 The demo app demonstrates, how the `DroppableView` may be used in a project.
 The `DroppableView` is used as a subview of a `UIScrollView` and can be dragged within and also out of the scrollview.